Additional Sport

 Cross-country in the Michaelmas term focuses on building a sound aerobic base.
 The inter-house fixture provides a starting point from which future goals are set.
 Specialised training programmes and development plans, tailored to the individual athlete, are a natural extension.
 Coaching is athlete-centred, with pupils encouraged to adopt a discovery approach to their own training.

-We compete against other independent schools in the Granville League and locally at the Thanet Secondary Schools’ Championships.
-Since 2008, four of the five senior boys representing Thanet at the Kent Schools’ Cross-country Championships have been St Lawrence College pupils.
+We compete against other schools at the Thanet Secondary Schools’ Championships.
+In recent years we have had many pupils represent Thanet at the Kent Schools’ Cross-country Championships.

 During the Lent term, our athletes begin more specialised training in event groups working towards summer track and field competition.
 The Sports Hall facilitates event-specific strength and conditioning sessions to complement technical training, especially for throw and jump disciplines.